George Floyd's public viewing, funeral services planned for next week in southwest Houston

 George Floyd funeral service on Tuesday, June 9

-A homegoing celebration will be held on Tuesday at 11 a.m.
-It's expected to be a ticketed event and more information will be released in the coming days.
+A private homegoing celebration will be held on Tuesday at 11 a.m.

+Guests will be invited by the Floyd family, and the church is expecting dignitaries and celebrities to attend.

+“We want them to be able to come in a very reverent way to pay their respects for what should have been a ceremony, a service that we should not be having,” Jones said.

 Statement from Elite Change: